 Taxpayers must keep records for each account that need to be reported on a FBAR.
 That information must include:

 Documents that satisfy the above information include bank states or copies of filed FBARs, and the records must be kept for five years after the FBAR’s due date.

-How an IRS Attorney Can Assist You
+Need to File a Delinquent FBAR?
+An IRS Attorney Can Assist You

-As with anything regarding tax filing, you shouldn’t file a delinquent FBAR on your own.
-If it is not done correctly, it can raise the possibility that you can be audited.
-That is where Silver Tax Group comes into the picture.
-We have a team of skilled IRS attorneys that have years of experience in helping taxpayers correctly file forms with the IRS and FinCEN.
-We know exactly what needs to be done and can help you through the process step-by-step.
 Getting assistance from an experienced IRS attorney is especially important when filing a delinquent FBAR because, when done properly, there is no penalty involved.
 If you try to do it without the help of a professional, you may not do it correctly and get hit with an unnecessary penalty if reached out for assistance from a professional, like our Silver Tax Group team.